-Rruins of a real Viking Settlement-Age farm, Stöng, can be found in Þjórsárdalur valley.
+Ruins of a real Viking Settlement-Age farm, Stöng, can be found in Þjórsárdalur valley.
 Some of the Vikings settled in in the valley, unaware that they were in the proximity of the notorious volcano Hekla - the Queen of Icelandic volcanoes.

 Since the eruption in Mt Hekla in 1104, the volcano has erupted in 1158, 1206, 1222, 1300, 1341, 1389, 1510, 1597, 1636, 1693, 1766, 1845, 1947, 1970, 1980, 1981, 1991 and 2000, so one can see that it is very active and "due" to erupt again.

-What you can see here are stone foundations of a farm house, covered by a protective wooden shelter with a red roof.
+What you can see here are stone foundations of a farmhouse, covered by a protective wooden shelter with a red roof.

 Gaukur was killed by his own foster-brother, Ásgrímur Elliða-Grímsson.
 They waged a duel of honour over Gaukur's affair with Ásgrímur's kinswoman, it seems.

-This farm is a "must-see" when visiting this area, there is something so magical about this place, like you have just popped in for a visit to a Viking chieftain.
+This farm is a "must-see" when visiting this area, there is something so magical about this place like you have just popped in for a visit to a Viking chieftain.

-Inside the farm in the middle of the main hall there is a long-fire.
-By it the inhabitants worked, rested, ate and told stories.
+Inside the farm in the middle of the main hall, there is a long-fire.
+By it, the inhabitants worked, rested, ate and told stories.

 The church belongs to the congregation of Stóra-Núpsprestakall benefice and the Icelandic state owns both the Saga-age farm and the church.

 The Saga-age farm is open daily from June 1st until August 31st.
-And remember the Icelandic word "Þjóðveldisbærinn" - which is a bit of a mouthful, I know, - as you have to follow that sign.
+Check out the website of Þjóðveldisbærinn for more information.
+And remember the Icelandic word Þjóðveldisbærinn - which is a bit of a mouthful, I know, - as you have to follow that sign.

-Búrfell Hydropower Station is Iceland's second largest hydropower station.
+Búrfell Hydropower Station is Iceland's second-largest hydropower station.
 It is second only to the new Kárahnjúkar hydropower plant.
-Ca 800 people worked on building this massive structure, which was the biggest construction, Icelanders had undertaken.
+Some 800 people worked on building this massive structure, which was the biggest construction, Icelanders had undertaken.

-The hydropower station is owned by Iceland's National Power Company "Landsvirkjun" and located almost next to Þjóðveldisbærinn Saga-age farm.
+The hydropower station is owned by Iceland's National Power Company Landsvirkjun and located almost next to Þjóðveldisbærinn Saga-age farm.
 The National Power Company's aim is to make Þjórsárdalur valley as attractive to travellers as possible.

 Notice the mural decorations on the Station, they are the largest of its kind in Iceland, made by the artist Sigurjón Ólafsson.

-Þjóðveldisbærinn Saga-Age farm is located by road 32 in Þjórsárdalur valley and Stöng manor is located by road 327 only ca 7 km away.
+Þjóðveldisbærinn Saga-Age farm is located by road 32 in Þjórsárdalur valley and Stöng manor is located by road 327 only some 7 km away.
 Here you can see the exact location of Þjóðveldisbærinn on the map.